 Thanks for your interest in Students on Ice expeditions.
-Before you submit an application, make sure you read this section carefully as there is a lot of information to know.
+Before you submit an application, make sure you read this section carefully and also visit our FAQ page as there is a lot of information to know.

-Successful applicants must agree to a mandatory education and research activity program prior to and during the expedition.
+Successful applicants must agree to a mandatory education program prior to and during the expedition.

 - Student must be enrolled in a secondary or post-secondary institution (or be home-schooled) at the time of application.
 We accept youth from any country in the World.